 We are an early-stage company.
 Aprea Therapeutics AB, or Aprea AB, was originally incorporated in 2002 and commenced operations in 2006.
-We were incorporated in May 2019.
-Our operations to date have been limited to organizing and staffing our company, business planning, raising capital, developing our lead product candidate, APR-246, identifying potential product candidates, conducting preclinical studies of our product candidates and conducting clinical trials of our product candidates.
-All of our product candidates other than APR-246 are in preclinical research.
-We have not yet demonstrated our ability to successfully complete large-scale, pivotal clinical trials, obtain marketing approvals, manufacture commercial-scale drug products or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful drug commercialization.
+We were incorporated in May 2019 and completed the Merger in May 2022.Our operations to date have been limited to organizing and staffing our company, business planning, raising capital, developing eprenetapopt, identifying and acquiring potential product candidates such as ATRN-119, conducting preclinical studies of our product candidates and conducting clinical trials of our product candidates.
+We expect that our lead product candidate, ATRN-119, will be in clinical development in the second half of 2022.
+We have not yet demonstrated our ability to successfully complete large-scale, pivotal clinical trials, obtain marketing approvals, manufacture commercial-scale drug products, or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful drug commercialization.
 Typically, it takes about six to ten years to develop a new drug from the time it is in Phase 1 clinical trials to when it is approved for treating patients, but in many cases it may take longer.
 Consequently, any predictions you make about our future success or viability may not be as accurate as they could be if we had a longer operating history.